 RESEARCH DESIGN

-Research method is a method or technique that is used in a research.
-This method can be said as a scientific method that is implemented to collect data for certain goals and purposes.
-Seen from the types of study (type of investigation), this research is categorized into verificative and explanatory research or causal research because this study aims at finding what and how far the assumed factors affect a variable with the purpose to test a hypothesis.
-This research uses those methods because researchers want to retrieve answer fundamentally about cause and effect analysis of the causes of occurring phenomenon that are set forth in concepts in this study, namely phenomena related to the problem of financial reporting practices in Indonesia.
-Sample is a part of a population that consists of several population members.
+The research design is the method or technique adopted in this study.
+It is referred to as a scientific method that is implemented to collect data for certain goals and purposes.
+Subsequently, from the various types of investigation, this research is categorized into verificative and explanatory or causal study because it aims to discover the extent, the assumed factors affect a variable to test a hypothesis.
+This research adopted these methods in order to retrieve fundamental solutions suitable to prevent the causes of the phenomena set forth in the concepts of this study, namely occurrences related to the issue of financial reporting practices in Indonesia.
+The sample involves part of a population that consists of several members.

-Figure 1.
-Research Model
+Figure 1: Research Model

-The unit of analysis in this research are 59 organizations in Indonesia that have accounting division or financial division.
-The details of the organizations can be seen in table 1 that consists of 31 service organizations, 16

-trading organizations, 7 manufacturing organizations, and 5 banking organizations.
-The unit of observations in this reseach are people who work in accounting and finance divisions in several organizations in Indonesia.
-The size of the sample used is 59 respondents.
-The sampling technique is snowball sampling, in which researches ask respondents that have answered the distributed questionnaires to redistribute the questionnaires to other colleagues who are involved in accounting of financial division in the company they work for.
-The foundation of the sample is taken from the statement of Sekaran and Bougie (2016) that says the common size of sample in a research should be between 30 to 500.
-In this research, the data used is a primary data collected by the researcher through questionnaires that is appointed to respondents with the aim to obtaine facts and factual explanations from respondents.
-Data collection was done beginning from February 2020 to May 2020.
-The data analysis is processed by SPSS software version 25
+The units of analysis in this research are 59 Indonesian organizations that possess accounting or financial division.
+The organizations' details are shown in table 1, consisting of 31 service organizations, 16 tradings, 7 manufacturing, and 5 banking organizations.
+The units of observations are people that work in accounting and finance divisions in several Indonesian organizations.
+The size of the sample is 59 respondents.
+The technique adopted is snowball sampling, in which respondents that have answered the distributed questionnaires were requested to redistribute it to other colleagues that are in accounting or financial division of a company.
+The sample's foundation is derived from the study carried out by Sekaran and Bougie (2016), which stated that the ideal size of the sample in any research needs to range from 30 to 500.
+Furthermore, primary data was acquired through questionnaires that were distributed to respondents with the aim to obtain factual explanations from them.
+Data collection was carried out from February to May 2020, and its analysis was processed using SPSS software version 25

-Table 1.
-Overview of Research Sample
+Table 1: Overview of Research Sample